-Now, of course, of those locators who have passed the Dial Before You Dig certification, there is still a big degree of difference, in regards to locating skill, experience and knowledge.
+Now, of course, of those locators who have passed the Dial Before You Dig certification, there is still a big degree of difference, in regards to locating skill, experience, and knowledge.

 But it’s no different from when you’re hiring a licensed plumber, surveyor, electrician or builder.
 Now, when you hire a DBYD certified locator, you will know that they have passed a minimum standard which they need to be able to call themselves an expert when it comes to locating.

-And I’m sure I don’t need to emphasise the point that, when it comes to the service detection of underground assets, choosing a locator that has passed the minimum standard required to be a locator should be (at the very least) the minimum you should look for when deciding who to go with.
+And I’m sure I don’t need to emphasize the point that, when it comes to the service detection of underground assets, choosing a locator that has passed the minimum standard required to be a locator should be (at the very least) the minimum you should look for when deciding who to go with.

-Now, if you’re trying to choose which locator to hire and you have a few that have passed the DBYD certification to choose from, then I’d still recommend questioning the locator who will be coming out to your site, so that you know you are getting the right person for the job.
+Now, if you’re trying to choose which locator to hire and you have a few that have passed the DBYD certification to choose from, then I’d still recommend questioning the locator who will be coming out to your site so that you know you are getting the right person for the job.